 Hope you love these chipotle chickpea tacos as much as we do!

-If you’re looking to have a cocktail with these tacos, this pomegranate margarita would be a great accompaniment!
+If you’re looking to have a cocktail with these tacos, this pomegranate margarita (from Dishes Delish) would be a great accompaniment!

-Make these chickpea tacos?
+Did you make these chickpea tacos?
 That’s awesome!
-Love it if you left a comment and rating below.
-Many thanks!
+Love it if you leave a comment below.

 Chickpea Tacos (with chipotle yogurt sauce)